 Studying more does not make you good.

-- Schools and parents still place great emphasis on achievements and scores in exams.
+- Schools and parents still place great importance on achievements and scores in exams.
 Is the regulation "banning" extra classes in schools inconsistent with the actual requirements for quality and scores, sir?

 With the current requirement that tests, assessments, and exams must follow the general requirements of the education program, parents have long been afraid that their children will be at a disadvantage compared to their classmates if they do not study, so they continue to pursue it even though they are not sure whether this extra study is effective or not.

 On the contrary, in the exams, it was shown that many valedictorians and salutatorians came from rural areas with difficult economic conditions and did not attend extra classes at all.
-It is not satisfactory to say that schools do not organize review sessions, the quality of the review sessions is reduced, or that they do not organize mass review sessions for all students/classes to achieve good scores.
+It is not satisfactory to say that the school did not organize review sessions, the quality decreased, or that it did not organize mass review sessions for all students/classes to achieve good scores.

-Not to mention, when it is a national regulation, localities implement it equally, fairly and do not need to worry too much, put too much emphasis on the issue and then arrange classes for students to practice for exams in the morning, noon, afternoon, and evening.
+Not to mention, when it is a national regulation, localities must implement it equally, fairly and without worrying too much, putting too much emphasis on the issue and then arranging classes for students to practice for the exam in the morning, noon, afternoon, and evening.
 We need to overcome the situation where students go to school every day with a schedule from morning to night, without time to rest, self-study, absorb, and apply knowledge.

 - Extra study and extra teaching are the needs of both teachers and students.
-Parents are worried that when there are "tight" regulations in schools, it will have to spread to centers with expensive costs and more difficult travel?
+Parents are worried that when the regulations have "tightened" content in schools, it will have to spread to centers with expensive costs and more difficult travel?

-The new circular stipulates a number of important contents: organizations and individuals that organize extra teaching and learning with fees from students must register their business according to the provisions of law; teachers who are teaching at schools are not allowed to teach extra classes outside of school with fees from their students in class...
+The new circular stipulates a number of important contents: organizations and individuals that organize extra teaching and learning for students must register their business according to the law; teachers who are teaching at schools are not allowed to teach extra classes outside of school and collect money from their students in class...
 This regulation aims to ensure the rights of students, avoiding teachers "pulling" students in class to teach extra classes.

 If you are not in the category of students who need to take extra classes at school, then any student who wishes to take extra classes outside of school is completely voluntary.
 At that time, parents and students will research and consider the value of extra classes, whether they can help them progress and understand the problem more deeply or not.

 Studying to be better and develop yourself is a legitimate desire, so the Ministry of Education and Training does not prohibit it.
-However, organizations and individuals who teach extra classes must register their business and must publicly disclose their location, subjects, study time, costs, etc. and must strictly comply with legal regulations on working hours, working hours, safety, security, fire prevention, etc. At that time, students and parents will choose any place that makes students and parents trust and meets their requirements.
+However, organizations and individuals who teach extra classes must register their business and must publicize the location, subjects, study time, costs, etc. and must strictly comply with the provisions of the law on working hours, working hours, safety, security, fire prevention, etc. At that time, students and parents will choose any place that makes students and parents trust and meets their requirements.

 The regulation is like that, but to be effective, there must be a monitoring mechanism and the roles and responsibilities of management agencies.
 The Circular has clearly defined the responsibilities of each unit from the Provincial People's Committee, the Department of Education and Training to schools, People's Committees of wards and communes in the area for inspection and supervision.